Sign in to your account

 How can I give Anzithro Oral Drops to my child?

 Take this medicine in the dose and duration as advised by your doctor.
 Check the label for directions before use.
 Measure it with a marked dropper and take it as directed.
-Anzithro Oral Drops may be taken with or without food, but it is better to take it at a fixed time.
+Anzithro Oral Drops may be taken with or without food.

 How Anzithro Oral Drops works